alhajee/ckan/doc/api/index.rst

             data_string)
     assert response.code == 200

-    # Use the json module to load CKAN's response into a dictionary.
+    # Use the json module to load FMLD's response into a dictionary.
     response_dict = json.loads(response.read())

     # Check the contents of the response.